Iranian animation: Early history

 Animation of drawing on a pottery vessel found in Shahr-e Sookhteh, now in the National Museum of Iran.

 The history of animation in Iran can be dated back to the Bronze Age.
 A 5,200 year old earthenware goblet discovered in Burnt City in Sistan and Baluchestan Province, southeastern Iran, depicts a series of drawings of a goat that jumps toward a tree and eats its leaves, however the original evidence is only a storyboard of it, but when combined in a running film, it produces an animation.
 Similar forms of pottery with sequential pictures can also be found throughout medieval Islamic Persia.
 Such drawings are early examples of precursors to the history of animation in general.

 Modern day

 The art of animation as practiced in modern-day Iran started in the 1950s.
 Iran's animation owes largely to the animator Noureddin Zarrinkelk, who was instrumental in founding the Institute for Intellectual Development of Children and Young Adults (IIDCYA) in Tehran in collaboration with the late father of Iranian graphics, Morteza Momayez, and other fellow artists like Farshid Mesghali, Ali Akbar Sadeghi, and Arapik Baghdasarian.

 Iranian animation has found international reputation.
 The Iranian animated film The Hole made by Vahid Nasirian and produced by the Experimental and Documentary Film Center was awarded second prize at the 19th Odense International Film Festival, Denmark in 2004.

+Support from the Leader of Iran

+“According to the statement of Mohammad Reza Mokhbar Dezfuli, former Secretary of the Supreme Council of the Cultural Revolution, the Leader of the Islamic Revolution has emphasized the development of the animation industry in Iran since the mid-1980s.
+These strategic statements have led to the formation of hundreds of companies active in the field of animation in the following years, making Iran one of the leading countries in the region in the field of animation.”